New homes in England are now assessed on both a carbon target (TER) and a fabric target (TFEE).

 Designing to reduce carbon should be no secret.
-Good assessors have been recommending better heating equipment, better insulation and renewable energy to reduce carbon for some time, and though the TER (carbon dioxide produced per m2 per year) is being tightened by six percent as part of the Part L changes, this approach is unlikely to change.
+Good assessors have been recommending better heating equipment, better insulation and renewable energy to reduce carbon for some time.

-New to the table is the TFEE; the amount of energy demand in units of kilowatt-hours per m2 per year.
-What factors will affect the TFEE, and how will we advise clients to pass it in the future?
+New to the table is the TFEE (Target fabric energy efficiency).
+This is the amount of energy demand in kilowatt-hours per m2 per year.
+So what factors will affect the TFEE, and how will we advise clients to pass it in the future?

-To find out I trawled through the regs and tried the latest SAP software from the big three providers.
+To find out we tried the latest SAP software from the big three providers.
 How well you score on TFEE is impacted by three main factors; your U values, your air pressure test result and your thermal bridging.

 The regs include a ‘notional’ building spec with an air test result, psi values and suggested U values for floors, roofs, walls and windows.
 If these are followed then the build will meet the TFEE, but builders are free to pick and choose which to excel on to give leeway elsewhere.